Network configuration/Wireless

 Another cause for frequent disconnects or a complete failure to connect may also be a sub-standard router, incomplete settings of the router, interference by other wireless devices or low quality signal.

 To troubleshoot, first try to connect to the router with no authentication and by getting closer to it.
+If it does not work, reboot the router and try with another device first.

 If that works, enable WPA/WPA2 again but choose fixed and/or limited router settings.
 For example:

-- If the router is considerably older than the wireless device you use for the client, test if it works with setting the router to one wireless mode
+- If the router is considerably older than the wireless device you use for the client, test if it works with setting the router to one wireless mode.

-- Disable mixed-mode authentication (e.g. only WPA2 with AES, or TKIP if the router is old)
+- Disable mixed-mode authentication (e.g. only WPA2 with AES, or TKIP if the router is old).

-- Try a fixed/free channel rather than "auto" channel (maybe the router next door is old and interfering)
+- Try a fixed/free channel rather than "auto" channel (maybe the router next door is old and interfering).

-- Disable WPS
+- Disable WPS.

 - Change the router's 5 GHz channel(s) to a non-DFS (Dynamic Frequency Selection) channel.
 Connections on such channels may be dropped or suddenly switched due to interference from nearby weather radar.

-- Try setting your client to 2.4 GHz only instead of letting it choose what it thinks is best between 5 GHz and 2.4 GHz (the later has a lower throughput but will provide a more stable connection over longer distances)
+- Try setting your client to 2.4 GHz only instead of letting it choose what it thinks is best between 5 GHz and 2.4 GHz (the later has a lower throughput but will provide a more stable connection over longer distances).

 - Disable